cloud4rpi/docs/docs/mqtt_api.md

 # Prerequisites

 The examples in this section are presented for the [Eclipse Mosquitto™](https://mosquitto.org/) MQTT client.
-Execute the following command to install the client if you are going to run the examples:
+Install the client if you are going to run the examples:

 ```bash
 sudo apt-get install mosquitto-clients